druid-io/tranquility/docs/kafka.md

 ### Getting Tranquility Kafka

-Tranquility Kafka currently must be built from source.
-To build, run `sbt universal:packageZipTarball`.
-The build output will be contained in the archive `/kafka/target/universal/tranquility-kafka-x.x.x.tgz`.
-Unpack this tarball to the directory of choice by running `tar -xzf tranquility-kafka-x-x-x.tgz`.
+Tranquility Kafka is included in the [downloadable distribution](../README.md#downloadable-distribution).

 ### Configuration